w3c/pronunciation/docs/explainer.md

 Advantages are that SSML is an extistent standard directly consumable by many speech synthesizers, and there is precedent for in-lining non-HTML markup such as SVG and MathML.
 This approach may be more easily consumed by Voice Assistants.

-A key disdvantage is that inline SSML appears to be more difficult for Assistive Technologies, specifically screen readers, to consume.
+A key disdvantage is that inline SSML appears to be more difficult for Assistive Technologies to implement, specifically for screen readers.

 A simple example of in-line SSML in an HTML fragment is shown below: